echozyr2001/ali-flux-mcp/README.md

 - `download_image` - Download generated images and save them locally
   - Takes task_id as required parameter
-  - Optional parameter: save_path for custom save location
+  - Optional parameter: save_path for custom save location (must be an absolute path)
+  - Optional parameter: base_dir for resolving relative paths (defaults to WORK_DIR environment variable)
   - Downloads all generated images and saves them to the specified directory

 ## Development